 Many recreational therapist use paraprofessionals to assist in the implementation of recreational therapy programs.
 But are you providing them with the support they need to be their best?
-In this session we will look at how to assess your staff's needs, identify key information for maximizing practice, how to use techniques for facilitating training and the importance of evaluating employees.
-Learning Outcomes
+In this session we will look at how to assess your staff's needs, identify key information for maximizing their potential, discuss techniques for facilitating training and share the importance of evaluating employees.

-- ≈ Identify three steps needed to plan an effective staff training for recreational therapy support staff. - \approx Identify two techniques for facilitating staff training for recreational therapy practice. - \approx Identify three key elements for recreational therapy employee evaluations.
+- ≈ Identify three steps needed to plan an effective staff training for recreational therapy support staff. - ≈ Identify two techniques for facilitating staff training for recreational therapy support staff. - ≈ Identify three key elements for recreational therapy employee evaluations.